brentsavage/Classification-of-macular-degenerative-pathologies-from-OCT-images-with-speckle-noise/README.md

 1. Age-related macular degeneration.pd: review article on age-related macular degeneration

+2. Autoencoders for deep learning.pdf: review article on how autoencoders are used for image denoising in machine learning applications

-2. ECE 542 HW#2: homework completed by Brent Savage for ECE 542: Holography and Coherent Imaging (Fall 2023, Duke University) outlining speckle noise simulation
+3. ECE 542 HW#2: homework completed by Brent Savage for ECE 542: Holography and Coherent Imaging (Fall 2023, Duke University) outlining speckle noise simulation

-3. OCT reveiw.pdf: reivew article on Optical Coherence Tomography
+4. OCT reveiw.pdf: reivew article on Optical Coherence Tomography

-4. Speckle Control for elec-holo.pdf: Optical Engineering article that includes speckle contrast formulation
+5. Speckle Control for elec-holo.pdf: Optical Engineering article that includes speckle contrast formulation

 ### Source Code:
 1. ***SpeckleNoiseSimulation.ipynb:*** demonstrating the addition of speckle noise to OCT images